abiodundotdev/icecommercialpowertest/README.md

 ## Getting Started

-This project for ICE COMMERCIAL POWER - assessment
+This repository is for ICE COMMERCIAL POWER  Assessment

 ### The codes follow the SOLID design principles with BLOC design pattern